PelionIoT/build-pelion-edge/README.md

 #### Upgrade CA Certificate
    Authenticated upgrade requires inclusion of a cerificate authority certificate to be included in the initialization image.
 This CA is used to issue the certificates included with an authenticated upgrade.
 After obtaining your CA certificate, copy to the local file ./upgradeCA.cert.

+#### Firmware Update Manifest Credentials

+   If you enabled support for Pelion firmware updates in mbed-edge-core, copy your manifest certificate update_default_resources.c into `recipes-wigwag/mbed-edge-core/files/`.
+Run manifest-tool to generate the certificate.
+See the documentation on [getting the update resources](https://github.com/ARMmbed/mbed-edge/blob/master/README.md#getting-the-update-resources).

 ### Full builds